NEUBIAS/training-resources/_modules/display_settings.md

 ---

-Lookup tables do the mapping from a numeric pixel value to a color.
+Colormaps do the mapping from a numeric pixel value to a color.
 This is the main mechanism how we visualize microscopy image data.
 In case of doubt, it is always a good idea to show the mapping as an inset in the image (or next to the image).

 #### Single color colormaps